dddrrreee/cs140e-23win/labs/16-nrf-networking/README.md

     hard-coding NRF initialization values rather than setting them based on input.

-    Common result: the `0` test and 4-byte tests passed, but then their code would break on the 32-byte messages (since the NRF was hard-coded for 4-bytes).
+    Common result: the `0` tests and 4-byte message tests passed, but the 32-byte message tests would fail (since the NRF was hard-coded for 4-bytes).
 Similarly, hard-coding the NRF receive address which meant it wouldn't receive anything if the address changed.

-  - Most values in the NRF should be set based on either

   - You should be setting the NRF's receive address using `rxaddr` and its message message size using the `nbytes` in the `config` structure.